 Make sure to only invite the people who need the same information, and then host another meeting for a different group of employees.
 All information must be relevant to all meeting attendees.

 As mentioned, the meeting facilitator has an important job in making sure the meeting attendees know what they’re in for.
+But facilitating meetings effectively requires practice.

-The meeting facilitator should focus on the expectations and uncertainties the attendees express and answer them to the best of their abilities.
+In an information meeting, the meeting facilitator should focus on the expectations and uncertainties the attendees express and answer them to the best of their abilities.

 It’s a good idea to make room for questions and further explanations in the meeting agenda, so they don’t cause rumors in the company afterwards.